Frequently Asked Questions

 What do your tours include?

-Our tours include double-occupancy lodging at four-star hotels, meals as indicated in the tour itinerary, local transportation, all organized culinary and drink experiences, and the professional services of a Taste Vacations host and, sometimes, a local guide.
-Alcoholic beverages at meals are not included in the cost of the tour, allowing you to choose your own wines, beers, or other beverages.
-Deluxe accommodation upgrades are available for each tour, upon request.
+Our tours include double-occupancy lodging, usually at four-star (and sometimes five-star) hotels, meals as indicated in the tour itinerary, local transportation, all organized culinary and drink experiences, and the professional services of a Taste Vacations host and/or a local guide.
+Alcoholic beverages are sometimes included with meals — please see specific tour itinerary for details.
+Accommodation upgrades are available upon request.

-Interested in booking a private or custom tour?
-Check out our Private & Custom Tours page for more info.
+Interested in booking a private tour?
+Check out our Private Tours page for more info.

 Will my itinerary be exactly as listed on the website?